The Reading Paradox

 One of the most effective reading strategies is also one of the simplest: listen to a discussion of a book before you read it, then return to parts of it after.

 Before reading, a good conversation gives you a conceptual map.
 You know what the major ideas are, which sections matter most, and what to pay attention to.
 It's like having a friend who's already read the book walk you through it over coffee.
-You're not spoiling the experience — you're preparing your brain to engage with it at a deeper level.
+You're not spoiling the experience.
+You're preparing your brain to engage with it at a deeper level.

 After reading, revisiting a discussion reinforces the ideas you've already encountered.
-You'll notice things you missed, connect threads that didn't click the first time, and — crucially — hear someone interpret the text differently than you did.
+You'll notice things you missed, connect threads that didn't click the first time, and, crucially, hear someone interpret the text differently than you did.
 That friction is where real understanding lives.

 Stop Treating Every Book the Same